What Clients Regret After Renovating in NYC (Real Cases)

 A client renovating a bathroom in a landmarked Upper West Side building decides to use a single-component waterproofing paint rather than a sheet membrane system for the shower walls, reasoning that the paint product is code-compliant and significantly less expensive.
 The tile setter raises the question and is told to proceed with the specified product.

 Fourteen months later, the grout lines in the shower begin to show moisture migration.
 The client calls the contractor.
 The contractor documents that the waterproofing was installed per specification.
 Remediation requires removing the tile, addressing the substrate, installing a proper membrane system, retiling, and regrouting.
-The cost of the remediation is significantly higher than the original cost difference would have been.
+The cost of the remediation is significantly higher than the original cost difference would have been — and if the moisture reached the apartment below, it stops being only the owner’s problem.
+A neighbor with a stained ceiling has a claim, and under most alteration agreements the renovating owner is responsible for damage originating in their unit, which can add a repair bill for someone else’s apartment, and sometimes a legal dispute, on top of the remediation itself.

 The same pattern appears with electrical work: an owner who accepts a lower-priced electrician who rough-wires circuits in a way that passes inspection but leaves little capacity for future additions will find that every subsequent improvement requires a panel upgrade or circuit redesign.
 The cost of doing the rough work correctly is a fraction of the cost of addressing it after the fact.